zmlka/atrap/_static_pages/curriculum.markdown

       its transition into architecture was.
 1. Dada means nothing and we declare an uncompromising war on art
-    * Two radical art movements, **Dada** and **Futurism**, while not directly related to architecrue have had such lasting influence on culture in general that it is worth it to cover them.
+    * Two radical art movements, **Dada** and **Futurism**, while not directly related to architecture have had such lasting influence on culture in general that it is worth it to cover them.
     * While extreme examples, they provide us with some context to the social and artistic scene in Europe at the time, and by extent might help